Requesting a Clinic

 What vaccines do you offer?

-We offer all ACIP recommended vaccines.
+We offer all ACIP recommended vaccines: TDaP/ DTaP, Hepatitis A, Hepatitis B, HiB, Polio, Influenza (Seasonal), MMR, Human Papillomavirus, Meningitis, Pneumonia, Varicella, Rotavirus, Shingles, and COVID.
 We have a limited supply of the shingles vaccine, so please contact us if you are interested.
 We do not currently offer travel vaccines.

 Who administers the vaccines?

 Vaccines are administered by licensed or certified health professionals with vaccination as part of their training.
 This includes professionals such as doctors, nurses, paramedics, and medical assistants.
-Providers can apply to be in the provider contractor pool under the “Work a Clinics” tab on the website.
+Providers can apply to be in the provider contractor pool by clicking the Open Positions-Work at a Clinic tab on the website.

 Can you come to a school to vaccinate students?